yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/cloud-add-ip.md

 type: docs
 ---

-## Deploy a cluster

 The tutorials assume you have deployed a YugabyteDB cluster in YugabyteDB Managed or locally.
 Refer to [Quick start](../../../quick-start-yugabytedb-managed/).

-## Using YugabyteDB Managed

-In addition, if you are using YugabyteDB Managed, you need the following to run the sample applications:
+In addition, **if you are using YugabyteDB Managed**, you need the following to run the sample applications:

 - The cluster CA certificate
 - Your computer added to the cluster IP allow list